amirh0ss3in/DCP/README.md

-# DCP
-Diagnose COVID-19 Project
+# Diagnose COVID-19 Project
+## dcp.py
+Trained on 65 cases and validated on 66 cases, reached the validation accuracy of 67 percent.